 The significant progress reducing pollution from sewage plants has not been matched in more suburban and rural areas where onsite septic systems are used to treat human waste.
 These backyard systems handle a large portion of household waste in many counties in the Bay region.
-Nitrogen pollution from septic systems is actually increasing, reaching about 8.5 million pounds a year.
+Efforts to reduce nitrogen pollution from septic systems are lagging, with these systems releasing about 7.8 million pounds a year.
 The 2017 interim goal for the sector was 7.1 million pounds discharged annually.

 Nitrogen and phosphorus pollution cause algae blooms that block sunlight to underwater grasses and remove oxygen from the water, creating "dead zones"—areas of the Bay that have too little oxygen to support a healthy ecosystem.
 These problems degrade habitat for key plants and animals in the Bay's ecosystem, including underwater grasses, crabs, rockfish, and oysters.

 To keep states on track to meet sewage and septic pollution reduction goals, the CBF is:

 - Educating the public and elected officials about the importance of improved sewage treatment to Bay restoration.

 - Seeking and safeguarding funding sources to pay for upgrades.

 - Demanding that the states and EPA enforce existing laws to limit nitrogen pollution from these sources.

 - Working with a public-private partnership to establish a program using nutrient trading to reduce pollution.